core

 Update learner given observation and target.

 Performs one step of the learning algorithm: 1.
-Compute prediction 2.
-Compute error 3.
-Get weight updates from optimizer 4.
+Optionally normalize observation 2.
+Compute prediction 3.
+Compute error 4.
+Get weight updates from optimizer 5.
 Apply updates to weights and bias

 Args: state: Current learner state observation: Input feature vector target: Desired output